Chi siamo noi?

 The blog name is adapted from the title of the movie Io la conoscevo bene (Antonio Pietrangeli, Dir.
 1965), which means "I knew her well."
 The blog name is changed to mean "I knew them well," because I talk about the films that I know – and love – the best.

 Each month, I choose one of my favorite movies (that I’ve already seen five or ten times).
 I watch it again, making screenshots and writing a cineracconto about it in intermediate-level English.
 It takes a long time; about 5 minutes for each hour of film – and that’s just writing the English version!
 Then I translate it into Italian, keeping it simple, to be sure that Italian students (like me) can understand it.
 When I come to difficult words, I look them up if I have to and I put them in bold; these become the glossario at the end of the fotoracconto.
 Next, our editor, Alberto, checks what I've written, making corrections and making sure it all actually sounds Italian.
 We go over it together, which is a great learning experience for me.
 During this time, I'm also writing the grammar exercises, which my teacher, Michela, corrects.
-Finally our proofreader, Miriam, goes over everything, always finding things to tweak.
+Finally our proofreader, Lucrezia, goes over everything, always finding things to tweak.
 It's a process!

 Why this blog?
 I love movies; I love Italian.
 I’m excited to share them both with you!